 3. Etekcity Auto-Ranging Clamp Meter, Digital Multimeter with Amp, Volt, Ohm, Diode

-Decent dimension with double insulation and over-voltage safety, the multimeter is issued safe for the uses of household and automotive purposes.
+Decent dimension with double insulation and over-voltage safety, the multimeter is issued safe for the uses of household purposes.
+In fact, it’s one of the top-class automotive multimeters.
 Measurements of AC/DC voltage, AC current, resistance along with diode and continuity is possible by this device.

 Like the previous one, this multimeter has auto-ranging which saves the time of changing range for various measurements.
 A special feature it comes with is the jaw opening clamp which can fit up to 28-millimeter conductors.
 This feature helps a safe measuring without altering the base circuit.
 Also, this multimeter has data holding and max value service for comfort in measurement.